Improving the Oral Health of People Seeking Substance Use Treatment

 These challenges and barriers are compounded by the direct effects of substance use, including dry mouth and vascular changes, which worsen oral health.
 Some medications for opioid use disorder, including suboxone and methadone, can also have side effects that affect oral health including dry mouth and mouth acidity.
 Meanwhile, periodontitis is associated with heart disease, uncontrolled diabetes, substance use, and other systemic conditions.

 In partnership with Dr. Hugh Silk at UMass Chan Medical School, RIZE is developing a scalable oral health intervention for people experiencing SUD that can be offered in SUD provider outreach settings.
-The model will be offered in three tiers of progressively in-depth interventions based on clinician expertise, training, and local internal and external resources.
+The model is being offered in three tiers of progressively in-depth interventions based on clinician expertise, training, and local internal and external resources.